iotaledger/stronghold.rs/products/commandline/README.md

 ```shell
 > cargo run -- --help
 ```
-That is in the usage examples bellow replace `stronghold` with `cargo run --` (note however that by default the snapshots will still be saved under the `~/.engine` directory).
+That is in the usage examples below replace `stronghold` with `cargo run --` (note however that by default the snapshots will still be saved under the `~/.engine` directory).